Bulk Permit: Export, Transhipment and Transit

 Applying for Bulk Permit

-You may apply for a Bulk Permit by completing and submitting this form and supporting documents via the contact details listed in the form to the Schemes & Engagement Branch.
+You may apply for a Bulk Permit by completing this application form and submitting the form, TradeFIRST Self-Assessment Checklist and supporting documents via the contact details listed in the form to the Schemes & Engagement Branch.

 Once the application is received, an account manager will be assigned as Singapore Customs’ contact point to the company for the assessment and other Customs matters.